inaos/iron-array-python/doc/source/reference/expressions.rst

 This class is meant to register UDF functions in libraries.
 As there is only a global register, the user must use its global `udf_registry` instance in the iarray package.

-See examples for more info.
+Note that, since the inclusion of the new `lib=` param in the `udf.scalar` decorator, it is not necessary to use this explicitly for registering anymore.
+See `udf_expr.py` example for more info on how to use the register mechanism.

 .. autosummary::
    :toctree: autofiles/expressions/